Business Intelligence

 Cube acts as a middleware layer that bridges your data warehouse and analytics tools.
 It handles tasks like data modeling, access control, caching, and API delivery.
 A standout feature is Cube Store, which pre-aggregates data to deliver lightning-fast query responses - typically within 50 to 500 milliseconds.
 By storing pre-calculated summaries, such as monthly rollups derived from daily data, Cube significantly reduces the computational load on your data warehouse.
 This setup can handle between 100 and 1,000 queries per second.

 Cube uses "aggregate awareness" to route queries to the most efficient pre-aggregated table.
-For example, Jobber, a home service software provider, used Cube to create embedded dashboards without needing to build a full data pipeline.
+For example, Jobber, a home service software provider, used Cube to embed dashboards in your SaaS product without needing to build a full data pipeline.
 As Architect Jc Weinrich explained:

 "Cube really stood out as a great fit for our use case.
 We were able to level‑up our data infrastructure without needing to build a full‑blown and expensive data pipeline."